 Majuli, the world’s largest inhabited river island, sits amidst the imposing Brahmaputra River in Assam.
-A world within a world, ride bicycles though the fertile green landscape, go bird watching, and visit Hindu Neo-Vaishnavite monasteries.
+A world within a world, ride bicycles through the fertile green landscape, go bird watching, and visit Hindu Neo-Vaishnavite monasteries.
 La Maison de Anand is a quaint bamboo stilt house homestay there, designed by a French architect who fell in love with Majuli.
-The Majuli Ras Mahotsav festival, held in mid November each year, celebrates the life of Lord Krishna with plays, folk dances, puppets, masks, songs and dance.
+The Majuli Ras Mahotsav festival, held in mid-November each year, celebrates the life of Lord Krishna with plays, folk dances, puppets, masks, songs and dance.

 04 of 12

 The small town of Kannur, in northern Kerala, is known for its secluded beaches, mysterious masked spirit-possession theyyam rituals, and hand loom weaving.
 The theyyam season runs from October until May and Kerala Tourism has a comprehensive calendar of theyyam events.
 There are some delightful, laid back (and inexpensive) beach houses in the Thottada beach area, such as Kannur Beach House, Waves Beach Resort, Chera Rock Beach House, and KK Heritage Homestay.
 Kannur district is also home to Muzhappilangad Drive-In Beach.
 You can drive all the way along its vast stretch of sand.Continue to 5 of 12 below.